 CVE-2020-8554 is a vulnerability that allows Kubernetes Services to intercept cluster traffic to any IP address.
 Users who can manage services can exploit the vulnerability to carry out man-in-the-middle (MITM) attacks against pods and nodes in the cluster.
 All Kubernetes versions including the latest release (v1.20) are vulnerable to this attack.
 If your cluster is multi-tenant, or allows unprivileged users to create and update services, you are impacted.

 Since this is a major design flaw with no fix in sight, detecting exploitation attempts of this vulnerability is critical to preventing or stopping an attack.
-In this webinar, we will demonstrate several ways that Calico Enterprise can help mitigate this unpatched vulnerability.
+In this webinar, we will demonstrate several ways that Calico Enterprise’s runtime defense approach can help mitigate this unpatched vulnerability.
 You will learn:

 - How you can use Calico Enterprise IDS capabilities to continuously monitor, detect, and alert on suspicious behaviors, such as (a) when a Kubernetes service is created or patched by an attacker, and (b) when an endpoint is created or patched in the cluster.

 - How to deploy a zero-trust security model in the cloud using Calico Enterprise to ensure workload isolation and protection from CVE-2020-8554.

 A Calico Enterprise trial is available after this session and you will be able to practice these use cases on your own within a hosted lab.